Estimating Racial Disparities When Race is Not Observed: Introduction

 To estimate racial disparities without individual-level racial data, some researchers have turned to ecological inference methods \citep{goodman1953ecological, king1997solution, king2004ecological, wakefield2004ecological, imai2008bayesian, greiner2009r}.
 These methods, however, require strong assumptions, which can be difficult to verify and may provide misleading results \citep{cho2008ecological}.
 Additionally, they all rely on accurate marginal information about race, which may not always be available.

-Where the analysis of racial disparities involves large-scale administrative data, many analysts have adopted Bayesian Improved Surname Geocoding (BISG), which generates individual probabilities of belonging to different racial groups using Bayes' rule applied to last names and geolocation \citep{fiscella2006bisg, elliott2008bisg, imai2016improving, imai2022addressing}.
-BISG leverages residential racial segregation and the hereditary association between self-reported race and surname to produce generally accurate and calibrated predictions of self-reported individual race \citep{kenny2021das, deluca2022validating}.
+Where the analysis of racial disparities involves large-scale administrative data, many analysts have adopted Bayesian Improved Surname Geocoding (BISG), which generates individual probabilities of belonging to different racial groups using Bayes' rule applied to last names and geographic location \citep{fiscella2006bisg, elliott2008bisg, imai2016improving}.
+BISG leverages residential racial segregation and the association between self-reported race and surname to produce generally accurate and calibrated predictions of self-reported individual race \citep{kenny2021das, deluca2022validating}.

+Much attention has been given to ways of increasing the accuracy of BISG and related methods for race \emph{prediction} \citep{voicu2018, zrp, argyle2022misclassification, imai2022addressing, decter2022, greengard2023bisg}.
+Unfortunately, broadly accurate BISG racial prediction alone does not guarantee the unbiased estimation of racial \emph{disparities}, which is the ultimate goal of most analysts.
+To estimate disparities, BISG probabilities (or any other racial predictions) must be combined with information on the outcome variable for which the disparities are of interest.
+But the most common techniques for doing so are known to be biased when race is correlated with the outcome even after controlling on name and location \citep{chen2019fairness, argyle2022misclassification}.
+These approaches include \emph{weighting} the outcome variable by the BISG probabilities, and \emph{thresholding} the BISG probabilities to produce point estimates of individual race (e.g., imputing ``Black'' as the race for an individual with a 61\% probability of being Black according to BISG).